 PIPE REPLACEMENT PROJECT - In 1988 we cleaned and televised the entire sanitary sewer system in OG.
 We videotaped this process.
 This taping was the basis for determining the phases for replacing the aging sanitary sewer system.
 It was determined that 70% of OG sanitary sewer pipes were in need of replacing.
 A schedule was established starting with those streets in the most need.

 We completed Phases I through XVI between 1990 - 2022.
 To date, over 50% of our system has been replaced.
 To fund these Phases, we obtained County grant money.
 We were not able to receive grant money for the first two phases because we were not an independent authority.
 We were considered part of the Township.
 With the creation of an independent authority in June 1994, we became eligible for County grant monies.
 We are eligible to apply for grant money every other year.
 With the completion of Phase XIII over 50% of our system has been replaced.
 We applied to the County in 2012, 2013 and 2014 for a grant for Phase XIII and we were turned down for funding therefore we had no grant money for Phase XIII.
-Phase XIV was completed in 2017 and Phase XV in 2020 using grant money.
-Phase XV is tentatively scheduled for 2019 pending grant money receipt.
+Phase XIV was completed in 2017 and Phase XV in 2020 using grant money received.
+Phase XVI was fully fund in 2022 by the OGSA.

 © Ocean Grove Sewerage Authority